Do you have a park newspaper that's available online?

 It is estimated to have a volume of 52,500 cubic ft.
 (1,486.6 cubic meters).
 In lumberman's terms, this one tree probably contains 630,000 board feet of lumber.
 (A board foot is 12 in. x 1 in. plank that is one foot long.)
 That's enough to build 120 average-sized houses.
 In fact, a single giant sequoia may contain more wood than is found on several acres of some of the finest virgin timberland in the Pacific Northwest.
 The trunk of General Sherman alone weighs nearly 1,400 tons.
 That is roughly equivalent to 15 adult blue whales, 10 diesel-electric train locomotives, or 25 military battle tanks!In just one year, an average mature giant sequoia tree adds enough wood to make a sixty-foot tall, three-foot diameter oak tree!

 How many of the park's caves can I visit?

 The caves in these national parks formed in marble, which is metamorphosed limestone.
 Most caves, such as Mammoth Cave in Kentucky, are limestone caves.
 So far, over 200 caves have been discovered in the parks.
 Some contain creatures found nowhere else on earth.
 It is said that, even if there were no sequoia trees here, these parks would be a national treasure based on the caves.

 Because caves are delicate and dangerous places, only Crystal Cave is open to the public for tours.
-Boyden Cavern, on national forest land near Cedar Grove, is also open for public tours.
+Boyden Cavern, on national forest land near Cedar Grove, is currently closed.

 Since the mission of the parks is to protect sequoias, why do you deliberately set fires in sequoia groves?